sababado/McPubs/README.md

 Every week another cron job runs to clean up the database and remove any pubs that are no longer being watched by devices.

+## Quick End-To-End Test
+Using Google Cloud Console the app can be tested end-to-end without waiting two days for cron job to run.

++ Run the app and add a pub that exists on MCPEL but hasn't been watched by the app yet.
++ Open Google Cloud Console and go to `App Engine -> Task Queues -> Cron Jobs`
++ Find the cron job called `Pub Check`.
+Click the `Run` button for this cron job.
++ The cron job will finish within a few minutes.
+As long as the pub exists on MCPEL then a notification will be sent to the device.

+## Unit Tests
+Junit tests are written for the backend code.